Optical Switching of $\chi^{(2)}$ in Diamond Photonics

+Our work is the first demonstration of second-order nonlinear integrated photonics in diamond.
+However, a thorough characterisation of $\chi^{(2)}$ is needed to fully harness diamond's potential for nonlinear optics.
+Quantifying the magnitude of $\chi^{(2)}$ from SHG requires measuring the internal conversion efficiency, which we are unable to perform without a tunable laser around $774\,\text{nm}$ to characterise the SHG to fibre-taper coupling efficiency.
+In future, the magnitude of $\chi^{(2)}_{\text{eff}}$ can be deduced from Maker fringes\,\cite{Maker1962,Jerphagnon1970}, or two-photon imaging\,\cite{Nitiss2022}.
+However, the latter approach requires calibration to a known $\chi^{(2)}$, e.g.\ from the conversion efficiency of electrically poled waveguides\,\cite{Timurdogan2017}.
+Finally, measuring a cavity resonance shift induced by externally applied electric fields could provide insight into $\chi^{(2)}_{\text{eff}}$ through its relationship to the DC Kerr effect\,\cite{Chang2022APL,Shetewy2025}.

+Crystal defects are ubiquitous in wide-bandgap semiconductors.
+Our findings are therefore relevant to enabling $\chi^{(2)}\neq0$ processes in materials via defect engineering.
+For example, liberation and diffusion of charges is essential to SHG mediated by the coherent photogalvanic effect\,\cite{Anderson1991,Yakar2022,Porcel2017, Nitiss2020}.

-In conclusion, we have, for the first time, demonstrated optical modification of SHG from a diamond microdisk cavity mediated by NV centres.
-We further show that the device's $\chi^{(2)}_{\text{eff}}$ strongly depends on NV centre charge-state.
-By selectively exciting the microdisk with a visible laser, we demonstrate deterministic modulate of the magnitude of $\chi^{(2)}_{\text{eff}}$, which we attribute to changes in the local electric field.
-Alternatively, monitoring the strength of the SHG signal constitutes a novel approach to sense internal changes in the solid state environment of the cavity.
-A deeper understanding of the relationship between $\chi^{(2)}_{\text{eff}}$ and the charge-state provides the foundation for frequency conversion, modulators, and optical switching via $\chi^{(2)}$ engineering, thereby opening the door for second-order nonlinear processes -- a valuable addition to the diamond photonics toolbox.
+In conclusion, we have, for the first time, demonstrated SHG from a diamond nanophotonic cavity.
+We directly show that the device's $\chi^{(2)}_{\text{eff}}$ strongly depends on the charge-state of defects native to the diamond.
+By selectively exciting the microdisk with a visible laser, we demonstrate, for the first time in a nanophotonic device, deterministic modulation of the magnitude of $\chi^{(2)}_{\text{eff}}$, which we attribute to changes in the local electric field related to the NV charge state.
+In other words, the electric configuration of crystal defects directly modifies the optical properties of the host diamond.
+Monitoring the strength of the SHG signal is also a novel approach to sense changes in the solid-state environment of the cavity.
+A deeper understanding of the relationship between $\chi^{(2)}_{\text{eff}}$ and the charge-state provides the foundation for frequency conversion, modulators, and optical switching via $\chi^{(2)}$ engineering, opening the door for second-order nonlinear processes--a valuable addition to the diamond photonics toolbox.